UmbrellaCrow612/fluf/desktop/README.md

 Steps we need todo

-- Build the ts code
+- Build the ts code using module config for other code and then common js for preload
 - Copy over `.env`, `node_modules` deps, `package.json` and binary's `bin/**`

 ```bash